LuchoLeonel/100-solidity-questions/solidity-questions.md

 Modifying a storage slot from a zero value to a non-zero one costs 20,000.
 While storing the same non-zero value or setting a non-zero value to zero costs 5,000.
 However, in the last scenario when a non-zero value is set to zero, a refund of 15,000 will be given.

 13. How does an AMM price assets?
-The prices of assets on an AMM automatically change depending on the demand.
-For example, a liquidity pool could hold ten million dollars of ETH and ten million dollars of USDC.
-A trader could then swap 500k dollars worth of their own USDC for ETH, which would raise the price of ETH on the AMM.
 Automated market makers (AMMs) allow digital assets to be traded without permission and automatically by using liquidity pools instead of a traditional market of buyers and sellers.
+A liquidity pool is a shared pot of tokens.
+Users supply liquidity pools with tokens and the price of the tokens in the pool is determined by a mathematical formula.
+Liquidity providers normally earn a fee for providing tokens to the pool.
+This fee is paid by traders who interact with the liquidity pool.

+tokenA_balance(p) * tokenB_balance(p) = k
+The constant, represented by “k” means there is a constant balance of assets that determines the price of tokens in a liquidity pool.

+For example, if an AMM has ether (ETH) and bitcoin (BTC), two volatile assets, every time ETH is bought, the price of ETH goes up as there is less ETH in the pool than before the purchase.
+Conversely, the price of BTC goes down as there is more BTC in the pool.
+The pool stays in constant balance, where the total value of ETH in the pool will always equal the total value of BTC in the pool.
+Only when new liquidity providers join in will the pool expand in size.

 14. What is the effect on gas of making a function payable?
 In the payable functions, the EVM doesn’t have to validate that msg.value is zero, as it is totally possible to send zero ether or more to such a function, thus the validation is irrelevant.
 Because of that, payable functions result in less computations, which decreases gas usage.